exercism/v3/languages/elixir/exercises/concept/booleans/.docs/introduction.md

 false_variable = false
 ```

-We can combine boolean values into expressions using boolean logical operators. `and/2`, `or/2`, and `not/1` are commonly used in expressions to evaluate multiple boolean values to a single result.
+We can evaluate strict boolean expresstions using the `and/2`, `or/2`, and `not/1` operator functions.

 ```elixir
 true_variable = true and true